10 Jul MOONTIDE: Listen to Bright Producer Make Waves in Aussie Downtempo

 I moved to Melbourne from the Northern Rivers in NSW around 2010.
 Very early on walking into a bar called Killing Time where I end up meeting a lot of people who became my close friends over the next few years.
 DJing there weekly, as well as at Circus and a bunch of other places around that time was my introduction.

 What are you working on at the moment?

 I am currently finishing my full-length album.
 It will hopefully be out by the end of the year.
 Otherwise I have a couple of remixes I’m working on as well and my new live show with a band, which is coming along slowly.

 How has the pandemic changed things for you?

 In terms of my day-to-day life not a lot.
 I’m very grateful to be privileged enough to live in a country like Australia where things seem to be under control.

 Initially a bit of a shake up with losing all of my work.
 Add to that a sense of purpose, but I am managing to channel it into more creative time which has been great.

 What can we expect from MOONTIDE in 2021?

-I’m really looking forward to pushing the envelope of my live show in 2021, introducing a more band approach to it which feels great.
-By then I should have had 2 albums out and a lot of new music to bring to the live stage.
+I’m really looking forward to pushing the envelope of my live show in 2021.
+Introducing a more band approach feels great.
+By then I will have 2 albums out and a lot of new music to bring to the live stage.
 I plan to head back to Europe, Central America and New Zealand.